ExtendJ/ExtendJ-Explorer/README.md

 ./gradlew fatJar
 ```
 ## See if things are working ##
-To test if the JastAddAd is ready to run on your computer you can just run the jar with the following command:
+To test if the DrAST is ready to run on your computer you can just run the jar with the following command:
 ```
 java -jar jastadddebugger-exjobb.jar
 ```
-This should run a sample JastAdd project and run the JastAddAdUI program. see Lib dependencis below if it's not working.
+This should run a sample JastAdd project and run the DrASTUI program. see Lib dependencis below if it's not working.

 Note!
 The debugger will run on the sample.fcl file in your directory.
 The file sample.fcl contain some Configuration Language code which will be described later.